gobolinux/Documentation/content/latest/Quick-Start/GoboLinux-Known-Issues-and-Fixes.md

 ---
-title: "GoboLinux 017.01 Known Issues and Fixes"
+title: "Known Issues and Fixes"
-linkTitle: "Known Issues and Fixes"
+linkTitle: "Known Issues and Fixes ⚠️"
 weight: 9
 ---

 > [!IMPORTANT]
 > *This page holds the __most important fixes__ for GoboLinux and __always held up-to-date__ – so always keep an eye on it!*

+> [!INFO]
+> The following information is valid for GoboLinux release: `017.01`

-## Live CD
+## Live CD issues (fix this before running `Installer`)

 ### Fix grub install error